Innlandet: Municipalities

 Innlandet County has a total of 46 municipalities:

 Settlements

 Most of the settlements in Innlandet are fairly small.
 As of 1 January 2020 Hamar is the largest with a population of 28,434.
 Lillehammer, Gjøvik, Elverum, Kongsvinger and Brumunddal are the only other cities with populations above 10,000.
 However, Raufoss, Moelv, Vinstra, Fagernes and Otta also have city status.

 Churches and parishes

-The whole county belongs to the Diocese of Hamar (plus two municipalities in neighboring Viken County.
+The Church of Norway Diocese of Hamar is composed of the entirety of Innlandet county plus Lunner Municipality in neighboring Akershus county.